palllaura/funGIS/README.md

    git clone https://github.com/palllaura/funGIS.git
    cd fungis

-2. Open the project in your IDE (e.g., IntelliJ).
+2. Open the project in your IDE.

 3. Build and run the backend:
    ```bash